PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

-# SPECIFICATIONS - CART RULE AMOUNT CALCULATIONS
+# SPECIFICATIONS - CART RULE AMOUNT CALCULATIONS (till 1.7.6.3)

 A cart rule can contain 1 or many cart actions.
 The amount of a cart rule is the sum of amounts resulting from each action

 The possible cart rule actions are:
-* Free shipping reduction
+* Free shipping reduction.
-* Percent reduction
+* Percent reduction.
-* Amount reduction
+* Amount reduction.
-* Free gift reduction
+* Free gift reduction.

 ## Free Shipping action